Global Information Lookup Global Information

 Dechristianization of France during the French Revolution information

 The French Revolution initially began with attacks on Church corruption and the wealth of the higher clergy, an action with which even many Christians could identify, since the Gallican Church held a dominant role in pre-revolutionary France.
-During a two-year period known as the Reign of Terror, the episodes of anti-clericalism grew more violent than any in modern European history.
+During a two-year period known as the Reign of Terror, the episodes of anti-clericalism became some the most violent of any in modern European history.
 The new revolutionary authorities suppressed the Church, abolished the Catholic monarchy, nationalized Church property, exiled 30,000 priests, and killed hundreds more.[4]
 In October 1793, the Christian calendar was replaced with one reckoned from the date of the Revolution, and Festivals of Liberty, Reason, and the Supreme Being were scheduled.
 New forms of moral religion emerged, including the deistic Cult of the Supreme Being and the atheistic Cult of Reason,[5] with the revolutionary government briefly mandating observance of the former in April 1794.[6][7][8][9][10]

 1. ^ a b Tallett 1991, p.
 1-17.